amonfire/libreCMC/docs/System_Log.md

 The `System Log` page in LuCi does not have an interface for filtering output.
 Therefore, you will likely want to use the shell interface.

-## Viewing the System Log from the shell
+## Viewing the system log from the shell

 Once logged in via SSH, use the `logread` command